denten-books/plain-text/0-chapter.md

 through the long and ghastly corridors of the scholar's workshop.

-Take the hypothetical example of a media scholar analyzing the last two decades of film or photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
+Take the hypothetical example of a media scholar analyzing the last two decades of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
 Such a study would be in peril of drawing theoretical conclusions that have tenuous purchase on reality.
-That is not to say that theorists have nothing to contribute to the conversation, but rather that they can contribute more when their thought is grounded in practice.
-Similarly, it is my contention here that the fundamental theoretical concepts driving literary studies---word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel (among their related practices and institutions).
-It follows that the articulation of higher-level abstractions cannot attain its full expressive potential without a thick description of their lower-level base particulates.
+That is not to say that theorists have nothing to contribute to the conversation.
+Rather they can contribute more when their thought is grounded in practice.
+Similarly, it is my contention here that fundamental literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
+It follows that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

 Luckily for us, reading and writing of texts are not esoteric activities.
-They are readily available for phenomenological introspection.
-I will therefore occasionally encourage the readers to encounter the immediate contexts of their reading anew: to put down the book, to lean away from the screen, and to look at these objects with strange eyes.
-In this movement, I want to disrupt habituated intuitions of the mind, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
-To what extent is the text "ephemeral," for example?
-(I take up this question at length in chapters 1-3).
-The question can be made more palpable by asking "what can be done with this text now?"
-Are the readers physically able to copy and paste?
+They are readily available to phenomenological introspection.
+I will therefore occasionally encourage readers to encounter the immediate contexts of reading
+anew: to put down the book, to lean away from the screen, and to look at these objects with strange eyes.
+In this movement, I want to disrupt habituated intuitions of the mind, pitting them against knowledge "at hand" and fingertip
+knowledge: as when ruffling through the pages or typing at a keyboard.
+How ephemeral is the text, for example?
+The question can be made more palpable by
+asking: What can the reader do with this text, here and now?
+Are readers able to copy and paste?
 Do they have *legal* permissions to quote at length, to perform publicly, or to otherwise remediate?